fenixkz/rl_journey/Lesson-4/theory.md

 This unconstrained surrogate objective $L_{\text{SURROGATE}}(\theta)$ doesn't have any built-in mechanism to prevent these overly large policy changes.
 It doesn't explicitly stop $r_t(\theta)$ from going too far from 1.
 If we just try to maximize this, we could run into the same instability problems we wanted to solve!

-And don't worry, the autors of PPO came up with a very clever and simple solution.
-The solution was just to clip this ratio!
+So, this surrogate objective allowed us to re-use data for better data efficiency, but it does not solve the original problem.
+Luckily for us, the autors of PPO came up with a very clever and simple solution.
+Their solution was just to clip this objective!

-The PPO masterminds thought, "What if we let the ratio $r_t(\theta)$ do its thing, but only within a certain 'safe' range?"
+More specifically, PPO's masterminds thought, "What if we let the ratio $r_t(\theta)$ do its thing, but only within a certain 'safe' range?"
 If it tries to go outside this range, we'll just... well, clip it!

-1. **Defining the "Safe Zone" with Epsilon ($\epsilon$)**
+1. **Defining the "safe zone" with epsilon**

 PPO introduces a small hyperparameter, usually called $\epsilon$ (epsilon), typically set to something like 0.1 or 0.2.
 This $\epsilon$ defines our "trust region" or "allowed deviation" from a ratio of 1.
 The idea is that we're generally okay with the new policy being, say, 10% to 20% more or less likely to take an action than the old policy ($1 \pm \epsilon$).
 Beyond that, we get suspicious.

 2. **The Clipped Ratio**